-Industry events, like the recent Reinsurance Association of America’s (RAA) Cat Risk Management conference, are always a great way to take the pulse of the industry and connect with people.
-I’ve been attending RAA’s conference on behalf of SpatialKey for years, and I generally come away invigorated by my conversations with clients and prospects.
-This year, however, the energy among these conversations was a bit different.
-That energy had more urgency and emotion behind it.
-It’s clear the unprecedented events of 2017 have taken a toll on people, and there’s a compelling need to do something about it.
-Individuals and teams alike have worked tirelessly; and while the events have passed, the emotional fatigue is left in their wake.
+At industry events I generally come away invigorated by my conversations with clients and prospects.
+This year, however, the energy has been a bit different.
+That energy has had more urgency and emotion behind it.
+It’s clear the unprecedented events of 2017 took a toll on people, and there’s a compelling need to do something about it (especially with the 2018 hurricane season just around the corner).

 And, what’s bubbling to the surface now is the underlying problem: